deyink/Great-Brand/README.md

 4. **GET /api/events/status/**
-- Retrieves the current status of an event including available tickets and the count of users in the waiting list.
+- Retrieves the current status of an event including available tickets and the count of users in the waiting list. this route is authenticated:
+username: admin
+password: greatbrands

+response sample
 {
   "eventId": 10,
   "eventName": "conference",